 Since 2005, Slough has organized the annual South Bass Island Kayak Rendezvous, a three-day event for paddlers of all skill levels that highlights the islands as a kayaking destination.
-(This year’s event was canceled.)
+(The 2022 dates are set for June 10 through 12.)

 Traveling from South Bass Island to Green Island offers a swift 2-mile paddle, while the route from North Bass Island to Green Island promises a lengthier 5-mile trip.
 For an extended 11-mile excursion, paddle around the perimeter of South Bass Island.